lanalimon/handbook/Benefits and Perks/Office Perks.md

 # Office Perks

-## Meals

-Foodies welcome!
-We offer lunch five days a week, and dinner can be expensed for anyone who wants to work at the office past 6 p.m.
-Let Margaret know if you have dietary restrictions.

 ## Gym Membership

 Superformula offers reimbursements on gym memberships up to $70 a month (a maximum paid monthly that does not roll over).
 Fitness SF is conveniently located a few blocks from the office.
 Another nearby favorite for our climbers is Mission Cliffs.
 Please contact Margaret for reimbursement or if you need helping finding a gym.

-## In-Office Massages

-Every other Wednesday, Superformula has a full-day massage therapist in the office.
-Feel free to make your appointment through [Zeel](https://www.zeel.com/massage-on-demand/chair/start/Superformula25).

 ## Lyft Credit